1 The Text

 from them, according to the flesh, comes the Christ, who is over all, God blessed forever.
 Amen.

-from them, according to the flesh, is the Christ, who is over all, God blessed forever.
+from them, according to the flesh, is the Messiah.
+God who is over all be blessed forever.
 Amen.

 REV

-from whom is the Christ according to the flesh.
-May the God who is over all be blessed forever!
-Amen.
+from them, according to the flesh, is the Christ.
+(God, who is over all, be blessed forever.
+Amen.)

 2 Context